 Paleo Diet: What is it and how healthy is the Stone Age diet?

-Benjamin JacobsSplit
+Benjamin JacobsShare

-"Living in the 21st century, but eating like in the Stone Age 2.5 million years ago - what may initially sound crazy is a reality for followers of the Paleo diet.
-The Stone Age diet is said to be optimally tailored to our genetic needs and therefore, according to proponents, can even lead to improved health.
-But what is really behind the trend?"
+Living in the 21st century but eating like in the Stone Age 2.5 million years ago - what may initially sound crazy is reality for followers of the Paleo diet.
+The Stone Age diet is said to be optimally tailored to our genetic needs and therefore, according to proponents, even leads to improved health.
+But what really lies behind the trend?

-What is the Paleo diet?
+What is the Paleo Diet?

-Paleo stands for the Paleolithic or the Old Stone Age.
+Paleo stands for the Paleolithic or Old Stone Age.
 This began about 2.5 million years ago and lasted until approximately 10,000 BC.

 Origin of the Paleo Diet

-How does the Paleo diet work?
+How does the Paleo Diet work?

-"If you want to try the Paleo Diet yourself, it is advisable to slowly ease into the dietary change.
-It is often recommended to first conduct a 30-day trial period and see if the dietary approach suits you personally."
+If you want to try the Paleo diet yourself, it is advisable to gradually approach the dietary change.
+It is often recommended to first conduct a 30-day trial period and see if the diet suits you personally.

 Which foods are allowed on Paleo?

-Since there are numerous variations of the Paleo diet, there is no unified concept.
+Since there are numerous variations of the Paleo diet, there is no uniform concept.
 However, the main rule is: All foods that our ancestors could hunt, fish, gather, or pick themselves are also healthy for us.

 Which foods are taboo?

-How healthy is the Paleo diet really?
+How healthy is the Stone Age diet really?

 Potential health benefits of Paleo

-Criticism of the Paleolithic Diet
+Criticism of the Stone Age diet

 Beef Jerky as a paleo-friendly snack for in between

-What foods can I eat on Paleo?
+Which foods can I eat on Paleo?

 Is Paleo healthy?